Toyota Territory Off-Roaders Association (TTORA)

 New engine assembled ready to go back in.

-We also ditched the Air Conditioning system to reduce weight and help keep the engine cool.
+We also ditched the Air Conditioning system, which didn't work, to reduce weight and help keep the engine cool.

 Other than those deviations it was a direct engine replacement.